nmstate/nmstate/automation/README.md

   It also handles the cleanup of the container and nets (stop,rm).

 ## Running the Tests
-Assuming *docker* is installed on the host, just run:
+Assuming *podman* is installed on the host, just run:
 `./automation/run-tests.sh`

-By default, `./automation/run-tests.sh` will run all tests in the container using 'nmstate/fedora-nmstate-dev' docker image.
+By default, `./automation/run-tests.sh` will run all tests in the container using 'nmstate/fedora-nmstate-dev' container image.
 You may change the test type by specifying the `--test-type` flag, for example:

  * `./automation/run-tests.sh --test-type integ --el8`:
-   Integration tests (without slow test cases) using 'nmstate/centos8-nmstate-dev' docker image.
+   Integration tests (without slow test cases) using 'nmstate/centos8-nmstate-dev' container image.

  * `./automation/run-tests.sh --test-type integ`:
-   Integration tests (without slow test cases) using 'nmstate/fedora-nmstate-dev' docker image.
+   Integration tests (without slow test cases) using 'nmstate/fedora-nmstate-dev' container image.

  * `./automation/run-tests.sh --test-type integ_slow`:
-   Integration slow test cases using `nmstate/fedora-nmstate-dev` docker image.
+   Integration slow test cases using `nmstate/fedora-nmstate-dev` container image.

 For a full list of command-line flags, run `./automation/run-tests.sh --help`.